paketo-buildpacks/dotnet-core/docs/content/dotnet-core.md

 The .Net Core Runtime and .Net Core ASP.Net Buildpacks allow you to specify a version of the .Net Core Runtime and ASP.Net to use during deployment.
-This version can be specified in several ways including through a `runtimeconfig.json`, MSBuild Project file, or `buildpack.yml` file.
+This version can be specified in several ways including through a `runtimeconfig.json`, MSBuild Project file, or build-time environment variables.
 When specifying a version of the .Net Core Runtime and ASP.Net, you must choose a version that is available within these buildpacks.
 These versions can be found in the [.Net Core Runtime release notes](https://github.com/paketo-buildpacks/dotnet-core-runtime/releases) and [.Net Core ASP.Net release notes](https://github.com/paketo-buildpacks/dotnet-core-aspnet/releases).